Unfair Dismissal Solicitors

 It is for your employer to show that your dismissal is fair.
 A fair reason may be conduct, capability, redundancy, retirement or some other substantial reason.
 The employer must show that they have followed their own procedures and that their decision was a reasonable one in the circumstances.

-If you are of the view that your dismissal was unfair, we are able to advise you about the merits of your case.
-We are able to negotiate a settlement on your behalf.
-If settlement cannot be reached and an application to a Tribunal becomes necessary we can also progress your case to make a claim on your behalf.
-Throughout the process we will advise you in relation to any proposals made and the merits of accepting an offer in settlement rather than proceeding to trial.
+If you are of the view that your dismissal was unfair, we can advise you about the merits of your case.
+We can negotiate a settlement on your behalf.
+If a settlement cannot be reached and an application to a Tribunal becomes necessary we can also progress your case to make a claim on your behalf.
+Throughout the process, we will advise you concerning any proposals made and the merits of accepting an offer in settlement rather than proceeding to trial.

 Should you be successful in your claim, the Tribunal have three remedies available.

 - an order that you be reinstated in the same job as you occupied before you were dismissed.